GitJournal/git-auto-sync/README.md

 This daemon will be automatically started as a system process.

-You can check if it is running by looking for a process called `git-auto-sync-daemon`
+You can check if it is running `git-auto-sync daemon status`

 ### Background Daemon